 Foods and supplements that prevent iron absorption include almonds, cashews, chocolate, kale, rhubarb, sorrel, spinach, Swiss chard, calcium, vitamin E, and zinc.
 Avoid in cases of iron deficient anemia.
 Antacids also inhibit iron absorption and should be taken with caution.

-*Iron is extremely toxic in large quantities.
+*Iron is extremely toxic in large quantities (see iron overload disease).
 Do not take theraputic amounts of ginseng or goldenseal when pregnant.
 Always consult with a healthcare professional before taking any herbal remedy or iron supplement.

 Question from Lisa: Hi Janice, I just read your very informative listing regarding anemia.
 I do appreciate the info.
 There’s one thing I wasn’t clear on regarding almonds.
 In one place you mention almonds as iron enriched and they can help.
 Then later you mention that almonds can prevent iron absorption.